Pyramid (drinking game)

-Pyramid (also beeramid or bullshit pyramid) is a drinking game played with a standard deck of playing cards.
+Pyramid is a drinking game played with a standard deck of playing cards.

 Set up

 One begins by creating a pyramid of cards by placing them face down on the table in rows (6 cards on the bottom row, 5 on the next, then 4, 3, 2, and 1 card peak on the top row).
 Next, the dealer passes out three cards to each player, face down.
 Players can look at their cards only once and should not let other players see them.

 Object

 The object of the game is to make other players drink based on what cards that they think you have.